wavexx/gcode-tools/README.rst

-gcode_tools
+gcode tools
 ===========

-- gcoderotate: postprocess G-Code by rotating the instrunctions along an arbitrary Z axis
+- gcoderotate.py: postprocess G-Code by rotating the instrunctions along an arbitrary Z axis